 A new study shows that candidates doing an online Skype or Zoom interview for a new job are at a substantial disadvantage.
 Raters who watch a virtual job interview assess the candidate as substantially worse than people who watch the same interview in person.

 The study, conducted by researchers at Missouri S&T, recently appeared in the International Journal of Human-Computer Interaction.

 The Zoom interview is growing in popularity

-That trend party explains why the researchers created their new experiment.
+That trend partly explains why the researchers created their new experiment.
 They analyzed 21 mock job interviews, involving 84 participants.
 One member of the hiring committee asked the candidate questions in person.
 A second member watched the interview in person, but without asking questions.
 Finally, a third member observed the interview through a video-mediated platform.